LilGothPuppy/ottersmp-wiki-Puppytreats4u/docs/commands/stalls.md

         - Oak Door -> Go back a page.

-Oak chest
+Oak chest -> Will show you stalls you are a member of:

     - Will show you stalls you are a member of, clicking on the bed will open another UI.
     - Enderperal -> Teleports you to the stall.
     - Spawn Egg -> Shows you entitylimits.
     - book -> Posts info about the stall in chat (only viewable by you!)

-Compass

-    - Is supposed to let you search for a 'free region'
+Compass -> Will open a submenu with the options below:

     - Clicking on any of the spades or emeralrd -> This will tell you there is no region type found, this is broken.
     - Clicking on the books -> Will post in chat (only visible to you) your limits regarding stalls.